…clear and open. It also reduces the risk of any vomit or fluid causing them to choke.

-Use the recovery position when someone is unable to be aroused or is unresponsive.
+Use the recovery position when someone is breathing normally but unable to be aroused or is unresponsive.
 For example if they:

 - don’t respond to voice commands

 - don’t react to you grasping and squeezing their shoulders firmly

 Tomorrow we will show you how to put someone into the Recovery Position….